singhianand23045/grhf-teko/PHASE9.md

     *   Must support rendering with multiple highlight colors (green, blue, yellow) and combinations thereof (split circles, wedges).
     *   Maintain perfectly circular chip shape and centered numbers regardless of highlight state or resizing.
 *   **Result Bar:**
-    *   The `ResultBar` component will be updated to display a summary of winnings across all confirmed tickets for the current draw.
-This may involve displaying multiple lines or a consolidated message.
+    *   The `ResultBar` component will be updated to display **one consolidated message** summarizing the total winnings across all confirmed tickets for the current draw.

 ## Acceptance Criteria